An area of exquisite beauty with verdant green vineyards, oak avenues leading to elegant Cape Dutch wine estates and the charming towns.

-The Cape Winelands is an area of exquisite beauty only 45 minutes from Cape Town.
+The Cape Winelands is an area of exquisite beauty with verdant green vineyards, oak avenues leading to elegant Cape Dutch wine estates and the charming towns.
+It is only 45 minutes from Cape Town, so you can visit from there.
+But, if you have time, we recommend staying a couple of nights to really savour the area.
 It contains some of the most charming towns and villages in South Africa: Stellenbosch, Franschhoek and Tulbagh.
 Here rocky mountains overlook green vineyards and oak avenues lead to elegant Cape Dutch wine estates.